Frequently Asked Questions About Our Acupuncture Services

 influence the internal regulating system of the body and affect involuntary

-bodily functions such as blood flow, immune reactions, body temperature, and
+bodily functions such as blood flow, immune reactions, body temperature, hormonal balance, and

 digestion.
-By stimulating the nervous system and influencing these these bodily functions, acupuncture can help the body heal itself naturally.
+By stimulating the nervous system and influencing these these bodily functions, acupuncture can help the body heal itself naturally and without side effects.

 Is it safe?